Chinese paper says UK trying to grab attention with South China Sea mission

 Speaking of Britain’s plan, China’s Foreign Ministry said on Tuesday it hoped “relevant sides don’t try to create trouble out of nothing”.

 Britain, which will be leaving the European Union next year, has looked to China as one of the countries it wants to sign a free trade deal with once it leaves the bloc.
-British Prime Minister Theresa May ended a largely successful trip to China earlier this month. [nL4N1PS27F]
+British Prime Minister Theresa May ended a largely successful trip to China earlier this month.

 Reporting by Ben Blanchard; Editing by Paul Tait